armel/ICSMeter/README.md

 ## Usage

 Start your M5Stack.
-You should see a black screen, followed by 1, 2 and 3 small dots at the top of the screen.
+You should see a black screen with a QR code, followed by 1, 2 and 3 small dots at the top of the screen.
 This is the famous Bin Loader ;)

 As soon as the first little dot appears, you can :